 Before we start with analysing our problem, we have to say something very short about the termini used in this case.
-Since the Medieval Ages, the philosophy functioning as an introduction to theology was often described as "natural theology" (= physical philosophy, philosophy of FYSIS) whereas the "full" discipline called theology was understood as a "meta-physical" discipline oriented to "supernatural" and founded on Revelation.
+Since the Medieval Ages, the philosophy functioning as an introduction to theology was often described as "natural theology" (= physical philosophy, philosophy of FYSIS) whereas the "full" discipline called theology was understood as a "meta-physical" discipline oriented to "super-natural" and founded on Revelation.
 So "natural theology" meant and means the same as the "philosophical theology", but there are some serious problems connected with this first term, and therefore I prefer not to use it.
 I don't think there is anything like "natural thinking", because natural is not to think.
-Thinking is something definitely un-natural; and within the realm of such an unnatural thinking, no natural theology", does not matter if positively or negatively.
-You surely heard about the sharp criticism with which Karl Barth attacked one of his former fellows within the "dialectical school", namely Emil Brunner.
-He underlined (stressed) the fundamental discrepancy of both of them in understanding the role and value of this "natural theology".
+Thinking is something definitely un-natural; and within the realm of such an unnatural thinking, no natural theology is possible.
+Many theologians, however, speak and write about the problem of "natural theology", does not matter if positively or negatively.
+You surely heard about the sharp criticism with which Karl Barth attacked one of his former fellows within the "dialectical school", namely Emil Brunner, He underlined (stressed) the fundamental discrepancy of both of them in understanding the role and value of this "natural theology".
 It is really Karl Barth, who is enormously important in this direction, and we shall spend the time of our next lecture with him and some of his views.